SoftAnkit005/evershop_new/packages/product_review/README.md

-# Product review extension for EverShop
+# Product review extension for Dr.Bwc

 This extension allows customer to review and rate products.

-> **Note**: This extension requires EverShop version 1.0.0-rc.6 or higher.
+> **Note**: This extension requires Dr.Bwc version 1.0.0-rc.6 or higher.

 ## Installation guide